-For information regarding prohibited conduct under this Policy and how to make a complaint of sex or gender-based discrimination or harassment, sexual exploitation, sexual assault, domestic violence, dating violence, or stalking, please see the College Title IX Sex Discrimination, Sex-Based Harassment and Sexual Misconduct Policy and the College Title IX Sex Discrimination, Sex-Based Harassment and Sexual Misconduct Procedures.
+Sex- or gender-based harassment is also prohibited by the College and is addressed in the College Title IX (and Non-Title IX) Sexual Harassment and Sexual Misconduct Policy and related Procedures.
+For information regarding prohibited conduct under this Policy and how to make a complaint of sexual or gender-based harassment, sexual exploitation, sexual assault, domestic violence, dating violence, or stalking, please see the College Title IX (and Non-Title IX) Sexual Harassment and Sexual Misconduct Policy; the College Title IX Sexual Harassment and Sexual Misconduct Procedures; and the College Non-Title IX Sexual Harassment and Sexual Misconduct Procedures for Students.